4 Biggest Contract Management Challenges for Non-Profits

 The four challenges above are substantial barriers, although not insurmountable ones, for any non-profit looking to gain control over its contract management processes.
 A piecemeal solution of sticky notes, emails, and word of mouth are clearly insufficient to meet the demands of modern non-profit contract management.

-Just a few of the features of the best non-profit contract management software include:
+Just a few of the features of the best non-profit CLM software include:

 Task and email alerts so that you’ll never miss an important contract event or notification